elysia090/Lab/docs/IPC.md

 14.2.1 Sets flags.CONSUMER_CLOSED via fetch_or(AcqRel or Release).
 14.2.2 Wakes doorbell_nf with wake-all if NOT_FULL_ENABLED.
 14.2.3 After close_consumer, consumer MUST NOT pop.
+14.3 Return rules for non-blocking operations
+14.3.1 try_pop MUST return Closed if PRODUCER_CLOSED is set and the queue is empty.
+14.3.2 try_push MUST return Closed if CONSUMER_CLOSED is set.
+14.3.3 Both try_* MUST return Shutdown if SHUTDOWN is set.
-14.3 Blocking return rules
+14.4 Blocking return rules
-14.3.1 pop_blocking returns Closed if empty and PRODUCER_CLOSED is set.
+14.4.1 pop_blocking returns Closed if empty and PRODUCER_CLOSED is set.
-14.3.2 push_blocking returns Closed if full and CONSUMER_CLOSED is set (when NOT_FULL_ENABLED).
+14.4.2 push_blocking returns Closed if full and CONSUMER_CLOSED is set (when NOT_FULL_ENABLED).
-14.3.3 Both return Shutdown if SHUTDOWN is set.
+14.4.3 Both return Shutdown if SHUTDOWN is set.
 	15. Attach and validation (mandatory)
 15.1 Attach MUST validate:
 15.1.1 magic matches.